 The overall success of the City's adhering to its financial policies and building its image in the capital markets has contributed to steady bond rating upgrades.
-In March 2007, Standard & Poor's Rating Services upgraded Boston's credit rating to AA+.
-Both Moody's Investors Service and Fitch Ratings affirmed the City's credit ratings of Aa1 and AA respectively.
+In March 2008, FitchRatings, Moody's Investors Service, Inc., and Standard & Poor's Rating Services affirmed Boston's credit ratings of AA, Aa1 and AA+ respectively.
 These are the highest ratings in Boston's history, a clear recognition by the credit markets of the City's strong proactive management.

 Investors are willing to invest in bonds with higher credit quality, thereby lowering the interest rate the City must pay to service its debt.
 Solid credit ratings have allowed the City to borrow money more affordably.
+The City has estimated that it has saved close to \$22 million, or \$14.2 million on a present value basis since 2000 because of its double A bond rating.
 The City has also refinanced existing debt during favorable market conditions to achieve significant savings.